Cuh4/ArcheanUtils/README.md

 - `time.xc` A library for messing with timestamps.
 - `toggle.xc` A library for easily converting pulse signals (eg: a seat button) to a toggle.
 - `logging.xc` A library for sending neatly formatted logs via `print()`.
-- `array.xc` A library for creating arrays using key-value pairs.
+- `KVArray.xc` A library for creating arrays using key-value pairs.
 Unlike the built-in arrays, these can be passed into functions, created on the fly, etc. This also means arrays can be passed through beacons.
 - `tertiary.xc` A library containing functions with the same behaviour as a tertiary operator.

 ## ✨ Credit